grasshaussoftware/cryptographic-data-registration/README.md

 - Creates mnemonic phrases for user seed generation.
 - Converts mnemonic phrases and user data to QR tokens.
 - Ensures sensitive information is not retained by zeroing memory.
+- Prints your private key info to a CSN-A2 thermal printer via embedded_hal.

 ## Requirements